wkusnierczyk/playlists/playlists/the-rainbow.md

 *Visions of Light* was crowned Huey Morgan's Album of the Year on BBC 6 Music as well as The Guardian's Album of the Month.
 Named The Guardian's Contemporary Album of the Month and Mojo's Jazz Album of the Month, the debut *A State of Flow* had already established the group, and *Visions of Light* saw them further blur the lines between jazz and electronic music, taking the listener on an expansive journey while flying the flag for Bristol.

-Ishmael Ensemble is a British jazz collective based in Bristol, led by saxophonist and producer Pete Cunningham.
-Over the past seven years, Cunningham's project has gone from a humble bedroom recording project to an integral part of the thriving UK jazz scene whilst effortlessly exploring broader musical worlds.
-Bristol's musical DNA — Massive Attack, Portishead, Tricky — runs through Ishmael Ensemble's work in the way dub textures and spaciousness inhabit their jazz, but the group has carved out something entirely their own.
-Their intelligent mix of harp, saxophone, upright bass, vocals, percussion, and electronics creates a mesmerising blend of electronica, folk, and jazz — with dark echoes of Massive Attack alongside the influence of Jon Hopkins and Bon Iver.

 ### Go Down Easy
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Feather](#feather) · [Goodbye Pork Pie Hat (with audience) →](#goodbye-pork-pie-hat-with-audience)</sub>